abheesht17/super-pixels/README.md

 This will save the logs and the final model at the path specified in the `logs` folder.

+Note: Performing Grid Search is not necessary.
+The default hyperparameters specified in the configs are the ones obtained after performing Grid Search; one can directly run the training and inference command given in the next subsection.

 ### Training and Inference

 ```sh